djbower/spider/README.md

     make -j
     ```

-    Spider is now installed and you can in principle skip to *Running a Model* below.
+    SPIDER is now installed and you can in principle skip to *Running a Model* below.
 However, you are advised to install the test harness as follows:

 10. [Optional] Get SciATH (Scientific Application Test Harness), which is a python module: